 |Year-end Summative Reports||

 Application Questions and Answers

-A Q&A process is being held for this funding, as the application is competitive.
+A Q&A process was held for this funding, as the application was competitive.
 Please submit all questions to Jessica Porter.
 This document can be found below.

 2019-21 SEAG Program Technical Assistance Webinar